AgaG537/ChineseCheckers/README.md

 1. When all clients are connected, one of them will be selected at random and asked to make a move.
 Then, the order of players' moves is determined clockwise.
 2. A player's movement can consist of individual moves or jumps over other pawns (their own or other players').
 A player can also choose not to make a move by pressing the **SKIP TURN** button.
 3. When one of the players wins the game, an announcement is displayed.
 The remaining players can continue the game, competing for the remaining places (second, third, etc.).
+4. To load data from the database enter a number corresponding to the number of the game you want to load.
+By default the starting value is 1 and is updated every game (every server restart)
 ### Standard version
 All players start the game with their pawns in assigned zones.
 The task of each player is to move all their pawns to the opposite zone.
 ### Order Out Of Chaos